Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 Subtotal: 282

 # Duped with NewGardiner
+- 134E1: campaign for sitting with props
+- 134E2: campaign for sitting with props
+- 134E3: campaign for sitting with props
 - 134E5: campaign for sitting with props
 - 134E7: campaign for sitting with props
 - 134E8: campaign for sitting with props